tars/tars-cli/README.md

 If you get a **Permission denied** or **Error: EACCES** error, you should run the previous command again in sudo.

+**Attention: you have yo use npm 2.x.x for TARS-CLI installing.
+We are working on installation process via npm 3.x.x and it will be fixed in the closest release!**

 ## TARS-CLI commands

 All commands have similar template of executing: